mathu97/HackalistIOS/README.md

 # HackalistIOS
-IOS app that helps users go to Hackathons that meet their specific needs.
+IOS app that helps users choose Hackathons that meet their specific needs.